 A proud Philadelphia native, I've loved singing and being on stage since I was a kid.
 Despite that, I spent all of my childhood and most of high school horseback riding (see photo below).

 While I'd always loved theater growing up, it wasn't until I was in a production of The Laramie Project in high school that I realized I needed to pursue acting professionally.
-I was deeply inspired by the impact powerful storytelling can make not only on the actors but on the audiences and the communities around them.
+I was deeply inspired by the impact powerful storytelling has not only on the actors but on the audiences and communities around them.
 I knew that I wanted to be apart of creating new types of conversations - to be in spaces that can help facilitate change and new ways of thinking.
-I have always found the most exciting and meaningful art is art that pushes boundaries and challenges people's preconceived notions.
+I have always found the most exciting and meaningful art to be art that pushes boundaries and challenges people's preconceived notions.

 After graduating high school I moved to NYC where I received my BFA in Acting with a minor in Musical Theater from Marymount Manhattan College.

 Since graduating in 2018, I have worked in theater and film both regionally and in New York.
 I've spent time exploring and volunteering in Guatemala and Nicaragua, I have traveled across the country hiking and camping through different national parks and survived a Global Pandemic!